system-transparency/stfe/doc/design.md

 It is a non-goal to disclose the data that a checksum represents.
 For example, the log cannot distinguish between a checksum that represents a tax declaration, an ISO image, or a Debian package.
-This means that the type of detection we support is more _course-grained_ when compared to Certificate Transparency.
+This means that the type of detection we support is more _coarse-grained_ when compared to Certificate Transparency.

 ## Design
 We consider a data publisher that wants to digitally sign their data.
 The data